zbller/Mecari/README.md

 ## Overview

-Mecari [1] is Google's GNN(Graph Neural Network)‑based Japanese morphological analyzer.
+An unofficial implementation of Mecari [1], a GNN‑based Japanese morphological analyzer originally described by Google researchers.
 It supports training from partially annotated graphs (only '+'/'-' where available; '?' is ignored) and aims for fast training and inference.

 <p align="center">
   <img src="abst.png" alt="Overview" width="70%" />